 6.1.5 Management System

-A management system mainly contains control and management functions that provide specific telepresence services, such as device management, conference scheduling and user authentication, etc.
+A management system mainly contains control and management functions that provide specific telepresence services, such as device management, conference scheduling and user authentication, etc. It provides a statistic collection and reporting function for information related telepresence conference sessions and system usage.

 …